fengchen025/PhenoAssistant/README.md

    - `mkdir -p ./models`
    - `pip install git+https://github.com/facebookresearch/segment-anything.git`
    - `wget -O ./models/sam_vit_h_4b8939.pth https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth`
-6. Set up [.env.yaml](https://github.com/fengchen025/PhenoAssistant/blob/main/.env.yaml) with your API key
+6. Set up [.env.yaml](https://github.com/fengchen025/PhenoAssistant/blob/main/.env.yaml) with your API key.
+See comments inside the file for guidance.
-7. Play with the demo at ++
+7. Run the demo at [demo.ipynb](https://github.com/fengchen025/PhenoAssistant/blob/main/demo.ipynb).
+Depending on your machine, it may take ~15 minutes to complete.
+Example outputs are shown in the notebook and saved at [./results/demo](https://github.com/fengchen025/PhenoAssistant/tree/main/results/demo).

+---

+Note: All case studies, evaluations, and demo results were generated using GPT-4o (version: 2024-08-06) via Azure OpenAI.
+Using a different model or provider may lead to slightly different results.
+Note that all case studies, evaluation, and demo were runn using gpt-4o (2024-08-06 version) from Azure OpenAI, other models and deployments may generate slighltly different results.